Continuous Interior Penalty stabilization for divergence-free finite element methods: Introduction

 Recently there has been a surge of interest in methods that allow for a pointwise divergence free approximation \cite{JLMNR17}.
 This means that mass conservation is satisfied exactly.
-It has been argued that such methods has advantages in the situation where the viscosity becomes small, however in the discussion most often the convective term has been omitted and a degenerate Stokes' problem considered instead.
+It has been argued that such methods have advantages in the situation where the viscosity becomes small, however in the discussion most often the convective term has been omitted and a degenerate Stokes' problem considered instead.
 This is not physically realistic, since as the Reynolds number increases the convective term dominates.
 Nevertheless an appealing feature of such methods is that the error bounds for the velocity are independent of the Sobolev norm on the pressure, which in general scales as $\mu^{-1}$, where $\mu$ is the viscosity.
 The methods are therefore said to be pressure robust.
-It was noticed in \cite{BL08} that the application of standard stabilized finite element methods to such pressure robust discretizations was not straightforward.
+For the Oseen equation it was noticed in \cite{BL08} that the application of standard stabilized finite element methods to such pressure robust discretizations was not straightforward.
 In particular the fact that the approximate solution was constrained to be in the divergence free space blocked the derivation of the $O(h^{k+\frac12})$ estimate if standard stabilization methods such as the CIP method were applied.
 Only recently was $O(h^{k+\frac12})$ $L^2$-error estimates proven for pressure robust discretizations of incompressible flow.
-The first instance was for $H(\mathrm{div})$ conforming approximation spaces \cite{BBG20}, showing that earlier results on inviscid flow \cite{GSS17} indeed also enjoys the $O(h^{k+\frac12})$ estimate (see also \cite{HH21}).
+The first instance was for $H(\mathrm{div})$ conforming approximation spaces \cite{BBG20} where a linear inviscid problem in incompressible flow was considered, showing that earlier results for the incompressible Euler equations \cite{GSS17} indeed also enjoys the $O(h^{k+\frac12})$ estimate (see also \cite{HH21} for the time-dependent Navier-Stokes equations).
 In this case the upwind flux provides the stabilizing mechanism.
-A second approach using $H^1$-conforming approximation followed, using Galerkin Least squares stabilization in the vorticity equation \cite{BarrBurmanGuzman}.
+Computational evidence of the good performance of methods using $H(\mathrm{div})$ conforming approximation for high Reynolds number flows have already been reported in \cite{SL17,SL18,SLLL18,LLS18,LLS19,GSS17,NC18}.
+A second approach using $H^1$-conforming approximation followed, using Galerkin Least squares stabilization in the vorticity equation \cite{BarrBurmanGuzman}, where the method was presented and analyzed for the Oseen equation.
 It was later shown in \cite{BHL22} that in the lowest order case of piecewise affine velocity approximation this type of stabilization could be related to the classical Smagorinsky turbulence model.
 The stabilizing term in \cite{BarrBurmanGuzman} consisted in a residual term in the bulk, supplemented with jump terms on the skeleton.
 When the time-dependent case is considered, the fact that the bulk term is residual can constrain the choice for time discretization severely.